opstrace/opstrace/docs/guides/user/configuring-alerts.md

 ![adding alert animation](../../assets/alerts-overview.gif)

+Next, you will need to configure a *contact type* to deliver the notification.

 ## Configure a Contact Point

 *Contact points* define where to send notifications about alerts that match a particular notification policy.
-A contact point can contain one or more contact point types, eg email, slack, webhook and so on.
+A contact point can contain one or more contact point types, e.g. email, Slack, webhook and so on.
 A notification will dispatched to all contact point types defined on a contact point.

 To configure a contact point for the Opstrace external Alertmanager, first select it from the drop down: